davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 This means you always have a shell available to check system state when something is going wrong.
 While this is not something you want to enable permanently, it can be a good tool to debug a reproducible boot issue or shutdown issue.

+## Caveats

+For services which specify a `logfile`, the location must be writable when the service starts (otherwise the service will fail to start).